waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - ICE (Rows 1-2): Sliding mechanic.
 Boulders do NOT slide on ice.
 - PIT: Warp to B2F.
 Filling a pit creates a stopper on B2F.
 - BOULDER: Boulders on floor reset on ladder use.
 Boulders in pits are permanent.
-- STRENGTH: Deactivates after battle or floor change.
+- STRENGTH: Deactivates after EVERY battle or floor change.
 Verified.
+MUST reactivate immediately after any battle when puzzling.
+- Puzzle Start Turn: 28546.
+Current Turn: 28702.

 ## Encounters
 - Golbat (Lv25) at (5, 9).